 The sad reality is that human nature does not change all that much.
 Bad actors know this and will continue to use it to their advantage.
 What will likely change is the efficacy of these scams due to technology.
 Unfortunately, it will not be for the better.

-Back in 2012, the New York Times ran an article highlighting Target and their use of their “pregnancy prediction” algorithm2.
+Back in 2012, the New York Times ran an article highlighting Target and their use of their “pregnancy prediction” algorithm3.
 The company used it to score female shoppers based on the items viewed and purchased online.
-If the algorithm concluded a shopper could be pregnant, she would begin receiving coupons for pregnancy-related items.
+If the algorithm concluded a shopper could be pregnant based on this data, she would begin receiving coupons for pregnancy-related items.

-While the power of this technology may sound shocking (perhaps creepy to some), this story is over a decade old.
+While the power of this technology may sound shocking (perhaps creepy to some), what is far more amazing is that this was over ten years ago.
 Given the pace of technological progress, just imagine how powerful, accessible, and diverse this technology must be today.

 Combine these algorithms with the power of confirmation bias, and it becomes crystal clear why it is getting harder to resist the urge to “Click Here to Learn More!”
 The same technology that tells Amazon what books to advertise based on recent browsing history is also being used to attract prey with pinpoint accuracy.